Skip to main content

 • Remove the screws securing the plastic collar on the blower housing, and remove the collar.

-• Hold the motor's belt nut in place with a wrench or similar tool.
+• Hold the motor shaft's belt nut with a Smart Wrench.

-• Use a 17 mm or 18 mm socket wrench to loosen the blower nut by turning it clockwise.
+• Use a 17 mm socket wrench to turn the blower nut clockwise and loosen it.

 • Pull the blower housing off the motor shaft.

-• Note: The video also suggests replacing the motor and blower housing as an assembled unit to avoid separating stuck parts.
+• Replacing the motor and blower housing as an assembled unit may be safer than forcing stuck parts apart.

 • Release the clips on the front and rear of the motor to remove the motor from the housing.